GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/porting_guide.md

 Although the make build system is suitable for Linux/Unix builds, some embedded SDKs and toolchains may not support building via `make`.
 Often these SDKs supply their own Integrated Development Environments (IDEs).

-It may be helpful to create a native IoT Edge Embedded C Client build on POSIX before attempting to import the client's source into an IDE.
+It may be helpful to create a native IoT Device SDK build on POSIX before attempting to import the SDK's source into an IDE.
 That way you can see the build process working locally and providing the following useful information:

 - A list of the source files that were compiled (.c)
 - A list of the preprocessor definitions that were required for the build CONFIG you selected (-D)